LMS Jubilee Class: History

 The power classification was 5XP, in common with the earlier Patriot class.
 In January 1951 the classification was revised to 6P and in November 1955 to 6P5F but this change was not applied to the locomotives' cabsides, which continued to show 6P.

 Five members of the class were fitted with a double chimney at different times.
 5684 Jutland was the first, fitted with a double Kylchap in 1937.
 The double chimney did improve the power of the locos and also improved the coal consumption.
 It only carried this fitment for one year.
 5742 Connaught was the next, being fitted with a plain double exhaust in 1940 which it carried until 1955.
 5553 Canada was also fitted in 1940 but carried the double chimney for a short time.
-5735 Comet and 5736 Phoenix were rebuilt with a 2A taper boiler and double chimney in 1942.
+5735 Comet and 5736 Phoenix were rebuilt with a 2A taper boiler and double chimney in 1942 to become the Rebuilt Jubilee Class.
+These two one-offs were have said to be a direct upgrade in performance in both power and steaming abilities from the non-rebuilt Jubilees, and similar in performance to the Rebuilt Patriot Class, however they were 3 tons heavier than the non-rebuilds, thus limiting their route availability.
 They were to have been the prototypes for the rebuilding of the entire class but were, in the end, the only Jubilees so to be treated.
 (They were reclassified 6P in July 1943, and 7P in 1951).
 As part of experiments at the Rugby Locomotive Testing Station, no. 45722 Defence was fitted with a double chimney from 1956 to 1957.
 In 1961 a double exhaust was fitted to no. 45596 Bahamas which carried it through withdrawal and into preservation.